ayazabbas/cats-terraform/Readme.md

 Requirements
 - Bash
+- jq
 - Zip
-- Terraform
+- Terraform 0.12.5
-- awscli with credentials file at $HOME/.aws/credentials
+- awscli with configured credentials

 Usage
+- Run deploy_cats.sh, you will be prompted to enter a version of the cats app